 Create your own plan

-Read our “Recommendations Document” for tips on how to develop your own site–specific plan for managing your ash trees in the midst of the EAB invasion, and the Ash Tree Alternatives document for suggestions for replacing dead ash trees.
+Read our "Recommendations" document for tips on how to develop your own site–specific plan for managing your ash trees in the midst of the EAB invasion, and the Ash Tree Alternatives document for suggestions for replacing dead ash trees.

 Ash Identification / EAB Signs

 This packet was put together by the Boone County Arboretum, Union, Kentucky.
-Northern Kentucky and Greater Cincinnati residents seeking more information can contact the Boone County Arboretum by phone (859) 384-4999, or by email email@example.com.
+Northern Kentucky and Greater Cincinnati residents seeking more information can contact the Boone County Arboretum for more information.